 Dear Sisters and Brothers in Christ,

-Here in Missouri, the tree leaves will soon begin to change color from green to red, yellow and orange.
+The tree leaves are beginning to change color from green to red, yellow, and orange.
 Actually they are revealing the color under the green chlorophyll the trees use to capture energy from the sun during the summer.
 We all have been gifted by God with talents that we can use to God’s glory.
 Sometimes our God-given colors are covered over by life’s challenges.

 Grace and Peace,